Deterministic $(1+\varepsilon)$-Approximate Maximum Matching with $\mathsf{poly}(1/\varepsilon)$ Passes in the Semi-Streaming Model and Beyond: Definitions, Notations, and Preliminaries

-\subsection{Definitions, Notations, and Preliminaries}
+\section{Definitions, Notations, and Preliminaries}

-In the following, and throughout the paper, if not stated explicitly, all the notation is implicitly referring to a currently given matching $M$ which we aim to improve.
+In the following, we will first introduce all the terminology, definitions, and notations.
+Throughout the paper, if not stated otherwise, all the notation is implicitly referring to a currently given matching $M$ which we aim to improve.

-\begin{definition}[Unmatched Edge and Free Node] We say that an edge $\{u,v\}$ is \emph{matched} iff $\{u,v\} \in M$, and \emph{unmatched} otherwise.
-We call a node $v$ \emph{free} if it has no incident matched edge, that is, if $\{u,v\}$ are unmatched for all edges $\{u,v\}$.
-If not stated otherwise, throughout the paper, $\alpha, \beta, \gamma$ will be used to denote free nodes. \end{definition}
+\begin{definition}[An Unmatched Edge and a Free Node] We say that an edge $\{u,v\}$ is \emph{matched} iff $\{u,v\} \in M$, and \emph{unmatched} otherwise.
+We call a node $v$ \emph{free} if it has no incident matched edge, i.e., if $\{u,v\}$ are unmatched for all edges $\{u,v\}$.
+Unless stated otherwise, $\alpha, \beta, \gamma$ are used to denote free nodes. \end{definition}